How to Eat More Whole Foods: 5 Easy Ways to Add More Whole Foods to Your Diet, and Why It’s Good for You

 6. Switch to Fresh Tea

 Tea has been considered one of the healthiest drinks on earth, yet it is highly processed.
 To make some forms of tea, the leaves are picked, wilted, bruised, oxidized, heated, and dried.
 In fact, for a millennia we’ve been processing tea leaves when the evidence clearly indicates that drying and processing plants reduces the nutrient content.
 Why not use fresh tea leaves?
 It’s nutritious!
 Fresh tea leaves are packed with nutrients, including L-theanine and catechins, such as epigallocatechin gallate (EGCG), as well as vitamins (B2, C, folic acid, beta-carotene).
 Laboratory analysis has found there is 5x more EGCG in fresh tea leaves than dried.
 Better yet, eat the fresh tea leaves!
 Adding fresh tea leaves into your smoothie offers you 15x more EGCG than in a cup of tea brewed from dried tea.
 Now, that’s one nutritious whole food!
 Yes, one of the easiest ways to eat more whole foods is to switch to fresh tea.
-Fresh tea leaves are conveniently available in the freezer at your favorite stores or shipped directly to your front door.
+Fresh tea leaves are conveniently available in the freezer at your favourite stores or shipped directly to your front door.

 University of Kansas study found EGCG to be 100x more effective antioxidant than Vitamin C.